CRUKorg/shinyCRUK/README.md

 ## Quick Start

-We’ve buily a working Shiny app to showcase most of the features in the package, with the folllowing code:
+We’ve built a working Shiny app to showcase most of the features in the package, with the folllowing code:
 <details>
 <summary>